Clear strategy to avoid repeat of more lockdowns now needed

 Funding of Local Government needs to be urgently reassessed

-Labour calls for reinstatement of €3million for a Local Area Discretionary Fund for allocation to local need and community initiatives.
-Ahead of tonight’s Dublin City Council Budget 2021 meeting, the Labour Group on Dublin City Council is calling for the Minister for Housing, Local Government and Heritage to urgently reassess the funding of local government….
+Press Archives – Page 32 of 174 – The Labour Party Labour calls for reinstatement of €3million for a Local Area Discretionary Fund for allocation to local need and community initiatives.
+Ahead of tonight’s Dublin City Council Budget 2021 meeting, the Labour Group on Dublin City Council is calling for the Minister for Housing, Local…

 Read more »